Bernie, Warren & Everyone Else Attacked Bloomberg At The Debate

 Warren brings up environmental justice.

-"For generations now in this country, toxic waste dumps and polluting factories have been located in or near communities of color," Warren said.
+"For generations now in this country, toxic waste dumps and polluting factories have been located in or near communities of colour," Warren said.

 Um, should billionaires exist?